John V. Tunney: U.S. House of Representatives

 In 1964, Tunney was elected as a Democrat in the United States House of Representatives from California's 38th congressional district (Riverside and Imperial counties).
-He served from January 3, 1965, until his resignation on January 2, 1971, when he became a senator.
-Members of the Kennedy family such as Patricia Kennedy Lawford campaigned for Tunney, as did his father's old rival Jack Dempsey.
+He served from January 3, 1965, until his resignation on January 2, 1971, when he became a U.S. senator.
+Members of the Kennedy family, such as Patricia Kennedy Lawford, campaigned for Tunney, as did his father's old rival Jack Dempsey.
 During his tenure in Congress, he voted in favor of the Voting Rights Act of 1965 and the Civil Rights Act of 1968.

-In July 1969, while serving as a congressman, Tunney was called to Hyannisport, Massachusetts by Senator Kennedy, a friend and former college roommate, to assist in dealing with the death of Mary Jo Kopechne following the Chappaquiddick incident.
+In July 1969, while serving as a congressman, Tunney was called to Hyannisport, Massachusetts by Senator Kennedy, a friend and former law-school roommate, to assist in dealing with the death of Mary Jo Kopechne following the Chappaquiddick incident.

 Noting his "service to the state," Tunney was made an honorary member of Phi Sigma Kappa by the fraternity's Cal State Northridge chapter in 1970.